Theory of Change for Social Programmes

 Mr Lim Wei Loong* is a full-time researcher at Fei Yue Community Services, where he is actively involved in supporting the utilisation of research to inform practice and conducing research and programme evaluation trainings for Fei Yue’s researchers and practitioners.
 Having had more than ten years of experience conducting research in the practice context, Wei Loong understands the challenges social service agencies faced when utilising and conducting research.
 This has enabled him to deliver research trainings that are practice-based and responsive to realities on the ground.
 Wei Loong holds a Bachelor of Arts (Honours) from the University of Melbourne, a Master of Philosophy in Social and Developmental Psychology from the University of Cambridge, a Graduate Diploma of Social Sciences (Professional Counselling) from Swinburne University, and a Master of Science in Evidence Based Health Care from the University of Oxford.
 He is the recipient of the 2021 Gillian Nicholls Prize for an outstanding dissertation in the subject of evidence-based healthcare awarded by the University of Oxford’s Kellogg College.
 Wei Loong has also completed the WSQ Advanced Certificate in Learning and Performance (ACLP) and is currently pursuing his PhD at the Singapore University of Social Sciences.
 Wei Loong currently holds associate positions at various local Institutes of Higher Learning.
 He has also taught developmental psychology and social programme evaluation for other Academy of Human Development courses.
 Besides, Wei Loong also serves as a member of the Agency of Integrated Care’s Institutional Review Board (IRB).

-Ms Denise Liu (co-trainer) is a full-time researcher at Fei Yue Community Services, where she is involved in the supporting programme evaluation and practice research.
+Ms Denise Liu* is a full-time researcher at Fei Yue Community Services, where she is involved in the supporting programme evaluation and practice research.
 Besides having over 12 years of experience conducting practice research and programme evaluation in the social service sector, Denise also practiced as a psychologist working with child abuse victims, and a case manager working with low-income families with home ownership aspirations.
 Her practice experience and evaluation of over 40 programmes and services ranging from structured therapeutic groupwork programmes to community development initiatives, have given her insight into the challenges and constraints faced by social service agencies when conducting practice research and evaluation.

 She has been teaching and conducting training at institutions such as the Social Service Institute (SSI) and the Singapore University for Social Sciences (SUSS) since 2013.
 Besides teaching research methods courses, she has also developed and facilitated training courses to equip social service practitioners with the skills to use standardised assessment tools such as the Child and Adolescent Needs and Strengths (CANS) tool and the Youth Levels of Service Case Management Inventory (YLS-CMI).